 So I’m leaving London for a while 😬.
-I moved to London from Cyprus six years ago, 3 of those years were spent in Bath while I studied but for the last year I’ve been back on London.
+I moved to London from Cyprus six years ago, 3 of those years were spent in Bath while I studied but for the past year I’ve been back in London.

 London is such a busy, bustling city full of diversity and so many different areas and cultures to explore.
-Unfortunately though living here doesn’t really do much for me I feel like it doesn’t give me the quality of life I would like so therefore I have decided to move on from London.
+Unfortunately though living here doesn’t really do much for me at the moment; I feel like it doesn’t give me the quality of life I would like.
+So I have decided to move on from London.
 I will be going back home to Cyprus for a while and have that as a base while I go travelling.
 But before leaving I wanted to properly explore what London has to offer so over the past year I’ve been trying to see more of London!
 Here is my list of things I did before leaving London:

 1. Parks Parks Parks

 One thing I’ve always loved about London compared to Cyprus was the parks!
 There are actual massive parks full of greenery that you can get lost in.
 And if you’re lucky enough to get a dry day it’s the perfect place for a stroll and a picnic!

 So I made sure to visit as many parks as I could, both local ones and more famous ones like Kew Gardens and Hyde Park.

 Alexandra Palace is located in North London which is where I was living so it was fairly close to me.
 This kind of comes under the park category as there is a beautiful park right in front of the palace but the palace itself is worth a visit!
 One of the reasons that I love this spot is because it’s so high up and gives you a beautiful view of London’s skyline, I mean…